 You want to network with your customers, business partners or users on a platform, but want to keep control of your data?
-No problem - with so-called Membership- or Community-Plugins you can turn your WordPress site into a social network in no time!
+No problem - with so-called Membership- or Community-Plugins you can turn your WordPress website into a social network in no time!
 Johannes Mairhofer introduces you to Plugin BuddyPress and shows you step by step how to set it up correctly.

 What is BuddyPress?

-With BuddyPress you extend your "normal" WordPress site with many community features.
+With BuddyPress you extend your "normal" WordPress website with many community features.
 Similar to the tool "Jetpack" which extends your system with many possibilities, BuddyPress is in my opinion more than "just" a Plugin, even if the installation is almost as easy.

 BuddyPress comes with so many options that some steps are necessary as preparation BEFORE the installation and as configuration AFTER the installation.
 Also, I would like to recommend you to think about it beforehand, because a change is almost always possible afterwards, but for several reasons not recommended.